itsyuimorii/--PROJECT--Tokyo-stack-projects/05.FinalProject-blog_management_system/README.md

 ### 15. Pass the selected file to the `readAsDataURL(this.files[0]) ` method

-> Since this file is not an async method, there is no return value
+> Since this file is an async method, cant get result throught` return` method, so using `onload` method

 ```js
 reader.onload = function () {